sanic-org/sanic/docs/sanic/config.md

 #### Forwarded header

 ```
-Forwarded: for="1.2.3.4";proto="https";host="yoursite.com";secret="Pr0xy", for="10.0.0.1";proto="http";host="proxy.internal"
+Forwarded: for="1.2.3.4"; proto="https"; host="yoursite.com"; secret="Pr0xy",
+           for="10.0.0.1"; by="_1234proxy"; proto="http"; host="proxy.internal"
 ```

-* Set `FORWARDED_SECRET` to a password used by the proxy ([nginx instructions](https://www.nginx.com/resources/wiki/start/topics/examples/forwarded/)).
+* Set `FORWARDED_SECRET` to an identifier used by the proxy of interest.

+Secrets are looked for in keys `secret` and `by`, with the intent of securely identifying a specific proxy server.
+Given the above header, secret `Pr0xy` would use the information on the first line and secret `_1234proxy` would use the second line.
 Sanic ignores any elements without the secret key, and will not even parse the header if no secret is set.

 All other proxy headers are ignored once a trusted forwarded element is found, as it already carries complete information about the client.